Telescopic Pile Analysis

 The soil layers are the same as Tutorial 9 but the soil models required for Lateral Analysis and Axial Analysis are chosen with the suitable parameters as follows:

-- In the Lateral tab select the soil type as the Submerged stiff clay model and keep the same undrained shear strength.
+• In the Lateral tab set the Soil Type as the Submerged stiff clay model and keep the same undrained shear strength.
+Change Ks (kN/m3) to 200000.

-- In the Axial tab select the soil type as the Drilled Clay model, while copying the calculated unit skin resistance and end bearing resistance from the previous tutorial results: 70 and 900 kPa respectively.
+• In the Axial tab set the Soil Type as the Drilled Clay model, while copying the calculated unit skin resistance and end bearing resistance from the previous tutorial results: 70 and 900 kPa respectively.

-- In the Axial tab select the soil type as the Drilled Sand model, while copying the calculated unit skin resistance and end bearing resistance from the previous tutorial results: 32 and 9600 respectively.
+• In the Axial tab set the soil type as the Drilled Sand model, while copying the calculated unit skin resistance and end bearing resistance from the previous tutorial results: 32 and 9600 kPa respectively.

 4.0 Piles